 The F List

-F-list wastes result from standard industrial processes and aren't specific to a source.
+F-list wastes result from standard industrial processes and aren't specific to one source.
 Typical items appearing on the F list include:

-- Substances deriving from metal-finishing techniques or electroplating
+- Substances derived from metal finishing techniques or electroplating

 - Materials resulting from treating wood, such as creosote